Ponyboy47/inotify/README.md

 - http://amsekharkernel.blogspot.com/2013/05/what-is-epoll-epoll-vs-select-call-and.html

 ## Known Issues:
+None, but file an issue if you come across any :)

 ## Todo:
-- [x] Init with inotify_init1 for flags
-- [x] Useful errors with ErrNo
 - [x] Asynchronous monitoring
-- [ ] Synchronous monitoring
+- [x] Synchronous monitoring
-- [ ] Better error propogation in the asynchronous monitors
+- [ ] Error propogation in the asynchronous monitors
-- [x] Update to Swift 4
 - [ ] Support various watcher implementations
-  - [x] manual polling
   - [x] select
-  - [ ] pselect // Maybe not
   - [ ] poll
   - [ ] epoll
 - [ ] Write tests for the watchers
-  - [x] manual polling
   - [x] select
-  - [ ] pselect
   - [ ] poll
   - [ ] epoll
 - [x] Make watchers more modular (so that others could easily write their own custom ones)
-- [x] Auto-stop the watcher if there are no more paths to watch (occurs when all paths were one-shot events and they've all been triggered already)
-- [ ] Handle inotify event cookie values
+- [ ] Handle inotify event cookie values (see inotify(7))
 - [ ] Automatically set up recursive watchers (Since by default inotify only monitors one directory deep)